Email FacebookTwitterMenu burgerClose thin

 Share

-A defined benefit plan is a retirement plan in which employers provide guaranteed retirement benefits to employees based on a set formula.
-These plans, often referred to as pension plans, have become less and less common over the last few decades.
+A defined benefit plan is a retirement plan by which employers provide guaranteed retirement benefits to employees based on a set formula.
+These plans, often referred to as pension plans, have become less and less common in recent decades.
 This decline is especially pronounced in the private sector, where more and more employers have shifted to defined contribution plans, like a 401(k).
 There are still employers offering defined benefit plans, though they mostly exist in the public sector.

 Do you have retirement planning questions?
 Speak with a local financial advisor today.